#1 Nonsensical story premise

 #5 Short & unfinished

 To put all of the above in the proper context, I am only talking about Alien 9 the anime adaptation.
 A 2001-2002 OVA that ran for 4 episodes, and only adapted part of the 3-volume manga series by Hitoshi Tomizawa.
-I could imagine that Yuri’s arc would go somewhere amazing or that the strangeness of the world, licking included, would be later revealed to be totally plot-relevant… but that’s not what we got.
+I could imagine that Yuri’s arc would go somewhere amazing or that the strangeness of the world, licking included, would be later revealed to be totally plot-relevant.
+That’s not the story that what we got, though.

 Alien 9 just kinda does its thing for 4 episodes and then peters out in the middle of a storyline, never to continue.
 Not much of note has been concluded and nothing of the bizarre story has really been explained; it renders the whole thing kinda pointless really.